Smooth and silky cream inside of a tender choux dough and covered with a rich dark chocolate. This chocolate eclair is an ultimate pleasure.

 - Using the electric mixer, beat the butter with the remaining 50 grams of sugar and vanilla extract until the mixture turns almost white.

 - Combine the butter with the milk and cornstarch mixture.
 Mix well.
+Set aside.

 - Melt the chocolate chips and heavy whipping cream in a medium saucepan set over a pot with about 1 inch of boiling water.
 Whisk until the mixture is nice and smooth.
+Alternatively, you can heat chocolate with a cream in a microwave for about 30 seconds and whisk until smooth.

 - Remove from the heat and slightly cool.